subhakritsc/Position-Recommendations-for-Footballers/README.md

 ## Future Enhancements

 - **Simplified Input Options**: Add a fast entry option for casual users to make the process quicker and easier.
-- **Deep Learning Integration**: Implement advanced models to provide more accurate and detailed predictions.
+- **Deep Learning Integration**: Implement advanced models to provide more accurate and detailed recommendations.

 ## Acknowledgments